We answer the questions that you do not dare ask us

 Why do a FAQ?

-We have recently received a few comments about our transparency on the different stages of our contests.
+We have recently received a few requests for more information on the different stages of our contests.
 We want to work with the utmost transparency and ask you sincerely to articulate the questions that you could have in mind.

 What is the objective of the Agency for the Valorization of Agricultural Products?

-The Agency for the Valorization of Agricultural Products is a non-governmental, non-profit organization.
+The Agency for the Valorization of Agricultural Products is a totally independent non-governmental, non-profit organization.
 Its objective is to contribute to the enhancement of the value of agricultural products, and to recognize the excellence of some producers through the organization of contests.
-Those contests allow producers to increase the recognition of the products on their respective markets and to help them capture new ones.
+Those contests allow producers to increase the recognition of their products on their respective markets and to help them capture new ones.

 Speaking of “the most objective results,” how does the contest work?

 The contest has 2 major phases and 2 separate juries.
-Our first technical jury for the oils is presided over by Christian Pinatel, Director of the Olive Tree Technical Centre, and is composed of 6 to 8 persons, all tasting experts but not necessarily notorious.
+Our first technical jury for olive oils is presided over by Christian Pinatel, Director of the Olive Technical Centre, and is composed of 6 to 8 persons, all olive oil tasting experts but not necessarily notorious.
 Each oil is tasted, one after another, by at least 3 two-person teams.
 The first team has the responsibility to eliminate flawed oils, or oils that do not have a gastronomic interest.
 The said testing is, of course, made “blind” and each team follows a different order in tasting to avoid any inherent weariness.
 The thirtieth oil is not judged the same way the tenth is!
-The President organizes the discussions between the tasters in order to make them agree on a final grade.
+Then the President organizes the discussions between the tasters to make them agree on a final grade.

-The results thus obtained are studied and smoothed at the University of AIX Marseille to avoid the effects of inherent thresholds in the analysis of a discontinuous universe.
+The results thus obtained are going through a mathematical analysis established with the University of Aix- Marseille to avoid the effects of inherent thresholds in the analysis of a discontinuous universe.

 How does the second phase work?

 Once the first phase is done, the oils are tasted by other tasting experts, olive oils’ amateurs, in particular chefs.
-They give a hedonistic evaluation that is taken into account to determine the final grading.
+They give a hedonistic evaluation that is considered to determine the final grading.

 The results obviously vary from year to year.
 They depend on the quality of the oils received and on the level of competitiveness.
 If all oils are remarkable, it is difficult to obtain a gold medal!